 Policing Reform efforts in Nigeria through the Justice for All Programme

-The Nigeria Justice for All (J4A) Programme focuses on reforming of the formal and informal organisations that deliver policing services.
-Analysing state and federal level interventions to improve community security, the case study identifies five strategic lessons and their implications for other programmatic work.
+One component of the Nigeria Justice For All (J4A) Programme focuses on reforming the formal and informal organisations that deliver policing services.
+Analysing state and federal level interventions to improve community security, the case study identifies five strategic lessons and their implications for other police reform focused programmatic work.

 The focus in this case study is policing reform funded by the UK government under the Justice for All (J4A) Nigeria Programme, concentrating on the reforming of all organisations and groups that are involved in the delivery of policing.
 Formal policing in Nigeria is delivered by the Nigerian Police Force (NPF) but there are also significant numbers of informal voluntary policing groups throughout the country.
 The J4A log-frame aimed at the impact of improved personal security and access to justice and an outcome of improved capacity, accountability and responsiveness of key safety and security organisations.
 The methodology was based on the Capacity, Accountability and Responsiveness (CAR) model.

 State-Level Interventions range from Legal Aid Schemes to Community Accountability Forums and public presentations.
 They are developed by beneficiary organisations and groups with J4A technical assistance.
 The achievements and impact of these interventions are listed and discussed at the state-level.